ceberle00/startup/notes.md

 ## HTML Notes:
 1. Just creating a list shouldn't really do anything but I believe the CSS part will make the list able to be added to
-2. Login Button should take to main page
+2. Login Button should take to main page, did this by adding link to the button (there could be an easier or more efficient way to do this, come back and check)